 We seek candidates who have both a strong quantitative background and strong previous training in financial economics.
 Candidates should be curious and have high academic ambitions about their future career, preferable ambitions to pursue an international academic career.
 We recruit both students with a complete 5-year MSc degree (into a traditional 3-year PhD track) and students who have completed their first year of their MSc studies (into a 4+4 PhD track).
 To be considered for a PhD position, the candidate should have basic training at the master's level (like the 3+2 Bologna process).
-To be enrolled into a traditional 3-year PhD track, the applicants must have successfully completed their master's degree (G0 ECTS points).
+To be enrolled into a traditional 3-year PhD track, the applicants must have successfully completed their master's degree.
+Candidates are welcome to apply before they formally fulfil all the criteria.
+To be enrolled into a 4+4 PhD track, the applicants must have successfully completed their first year of their master's degree (60 ECTS points).
 Also, for this category, we welcome candidates to apply before they formally fulfil all the criteria.
 Generally, a completed MBA education is not sufficient as qualification.
 Applicants must be fluent in English.
 The successful applicant has a record of top grades from previously completed programs.
 PhD students actively take part in the academic life at the department.
 We welcome students under the Industrial PhD program, but we discourage students who seek to complete a PhD as a part-time project.